-Guaranteeing you a regular retirement income for life
+A regular retirement income for the rest of your life

 Simpson Bowers Wealth Management Limited is an appointed representative of In Partnership the trading name of The On-Line Partnership Limited which is authorised and regulated by the Financial Conduct Authority.
 This internet site is directed to UK residents only.
 You are responsible for satisfying yourself that under the laws of your home jurisdiction you may lawfully access this internet site.
 The Financial Conduct Authority does not regulate all of the services we offer and provide.
 Any tax reliefs referred to are those currently applying and are liable to change.
 Their value depends upon the individual circumstances of the investor.